TAOS-Labs/blog/content/posts/Audio.md

 -   Initializes the codecs and finds the proper nodes that we should use for output
 -   Plays audio as a test, assuming you uncommented the line that does so

-Unfortunately the kinds of audio we can play is quite rescricted.
+Unfortunately the kinds of audio we can play is quite restricted.
 Currently we can only play small mono wav files.
 The restriction on size is due to how we load the wav file into our kernel to get the data to play.
 Currently, we just include the actual data with our kernel when it boots, so we are limited by the size of the kernel heap that we initialize with.
 This restricts the total size of the files that we can play.
 To get the files to fit you have the option of either limiting the length of the song or compressing it.
 There are also many aspects of our driver that are "hard coded" to work with qemu.

-## Challenges we faced
+## Challenges we Faced

 Most of the challenges we faced were due to the lack of debugging information the qemu provides for the sound card.
 We got around this by compiling the [qemu source code](https://github.com/qemu/qemu) enabling some debug information that is normally not printed.
 Qemu also does not fully implement the hardware, some commands that are supposed to change things in the hardware just simply don't do anything.
 However, this is only a small issue that only caused trouble once.
 One other thing that we struggled with was reading the specifications and determining the different commands that can be used.